built1n/netcosm/README.md

 ## Todo List

-World persistence (partial)
+* World persistence (partial)
-Inventory
+* Inventory
-Verbs
+* Verbs
-Game scripting
+* Game scripting
-NPCs
+* NPCs

 ## Internal Design

 A child process is spawned for every client that connects.
 There are two pipes created for every child: a pipe for the child to write to, and a pipe for the master to write to.

+Both of these pipes are created in "packet mode" (see pipe(2)), and therefore require at least linux 3.4 and glibc 2.9.

 ### Child-Master Requests